Doctoral Supervisor Training

 - Understand and know how to manage own emotions in the workplace

-Apply concepts of emotional intelligence to improve their communication skills, especially when giving feedback, resolving conflicts and or motivating a team
+- Apply concepts of emotional intelligence to improve their communication skills, especially when giving feedback, resolving conflicts and or motivating a team

-- Implement principles in different case situations
+- Implement NVC principles in different case situations

 Module 3